 There is often an overlap in the definitions of entrepreneurs and the self-employed.
 However, using the OECD definition above, it is possible to be a self-employed business owner that does not engage in entrepreneurial activity.
 For example, small business owners may not be considered “entrepreneurial” if they only take on small levels of risk and do not provide new and innovative services.

-In practice, any business has a risk and return profile and most of the applicants only intend to establish a similar line of business, which they are already successfully doing in their home country.
+Apparently, in practice, any business has a risk and return profile.
+Perhaps, most of the applicants usually intend to establish a similar business, which they are doing in their home country.

 Apparently, the MAC report clearly emphasizes the differentiation of businesses on the basis of skill level.
 Perhaps, this indicates the mindset of the policymakers.
-However, the Tier 1 entrepreneur visa policy guidelines don’t differentiate businesses on the basis of skill.
+However, the policy guidelines don’t differentiate businesses on the basis of skill.
 And also on the basis of economic sectors.

-The Table below illustrates the details of the Tier 1 Entrepreneur Businesses during 2008-15.
+The table below illustrates the details of the entrepreneur businesses during 2008-15.
 The MAC findings indicate:

-Indeed, there are some highly skilled industries which are more prevalent amongst the businesses set up by Tier 1 entrepreneurs than in the overall UK business population.
-8 These include the professional, scientific and technical activities sector and the information and communication sector, which jointly account for approximately 36 per cent of Tier 1 entrepreneurs’ activity.
-However, there is also a substantially higher prevalence of Tier 1 entrepreneurs in the more generally lower skilled wholesale and retail trade, administrative and support service activities, and accommodation and food service activities sectors.
+Indeed, there are some highly skilled industries which are more prevalent amongst the businesses set up by entrepreneurs than in the overall UK business population.
+These include the professional, scientific and technical activities sector and the information and communication sector, which jointly account for approximately 36 per cent of entrepreneurs’ activity.
+However, there is also a substantially higher prevalence of entrepreneurs in the more generally lower skilled wholesale and retail trade, administrative and support service activities, and accommodation and food service activities sectors.

 |Business Sector||Share of businesses||Share of employment||Turnover (£000s)|